 Shopify apps and tools that could help you:

-- Create Buy One Get One (BOGO) and Buy X Get Y campaigns.
+Best For: Quantity discounts, time-limited offers, post-purchase incentives Features:- Create Buy One Get One (BOGO) and Buy X Get Y campaigns.

 - Offer free gifts or discounted add-ons for specific items or order values.